Skip to main content

 • During a diarrhoea and vomiting illness, affected individuals should keep well hydrated using oral rehydration therapy (such as Dioralyte).

-• Affected individuals should also be advised to avoid excessive alcohol consumption, cocaine and cannabis use and eating large meals before bed due to increased risk of arrhythmia.
+• Affected individuals should be advised to avoid excessive alcohol consumption, cocaine and cannabis use and eating large meals before bed due to increased risk of arrhythmia.

 • Implantable cardioverter-defibrillator (ICD) implantation is recommended in individuals who have survived cardiac arrest or have documented episodes of spontaneous ventricular arrhythmia.